Alvaade/book-recommender/README.md

 # Book Recommender

 The Book Recommender is a data science project that implements a Singular Value Decomposition (SVD) algorithm, a collaborative filtering technique based on matrix factorization, to create a personalized book recommendation system.
-The project's primary goal is to train a model that can accurately predict a user's rating for a book they have not read and suggest relevant reading material.
+The project's primary goal is to train a machine learning model that can accurately predict a user's rating for a book they have not read and suggest relevant reading material.

 The system is trained using the Goodbooks-10k-extended dataset, which is derived from Goodreads data.